The curriculum is designed for intelligent, passionate, dedicated and open-minded students. It is both intense and exciting.

 While being a specialist in a given domain can be a good choice in one’s career, having a general understanding of the bigger picture is also important to be a complete and adaptable engineer.

-If you are a specialist in web front-end development, it is important to also understand how the back-end is built, how and why the API is built this way, how the databases and the infrastructure work behind the scene, etc. This way you can produce a better, faster front-end, and better collaborate with your coworkers.
+If you are a specialist in web front-end development, it is important to also understand how the back-end is built, how and why the API is built a certain way, how the databases and the infrastructure work behind the scene, etc. By doing so, you can produce a better, faster front-end and better collaboration with your coworkers.

-Holberton School students build different types of applications and systems on different devices and operating systems.
+Holberton School students build different types of applications and systems on a variety of devices and operating systems.
 They learn low-level programming, web front-end, back-end, scripting, databases, mobile development, internet of things, artificial intelligence, reverse engineering, security, and more.
-While building their applications, they are in charge of everything: coding, testing, documenting, shipping, monitoring, scaling, being on call, etc. Many projects also include user interface and experience, communication, online marketing, community building, pitching, go-to market strategy and more.
+While building their applications, they are in charge of everything from coding, testing, documenting, shipping, monitoring, scaling, being on call, etc. Many projects also include user interface and experience, communication, online marketing, community building, pitching, go-to market strategy and more.

 "The best engineers I worked with are the ones with a wide knowledge in software engineering.
 Knowing a bit about everything makes a big difference when debugging complicated problems and building solid products.
 Holberton is training this kind of people and I am very excited about that!"